 red chillies, garnish

-9. Add the cabbage and beans sprout and keep mixing to incorprate the sauce.
+Add the cabbage and beans sprout and broccoli.
+Keep mixing to incorporate the sauce.
 Garnish with spring onions.